Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Scalable Strategy Optimization and Noise Generation

 In this section, we propose two approaches to \emph{implicitly} compute the objective function, bypassing the need to materialize $n \times n$ matrices explicitly.
-These innovations enable scalability up to and beyond $n=10^5$ and $n=10^6$ respectively, opening up new application domains for \bandmf.
-For simplicity, we specialize the presentation to the Prefix workload, banded strategies, the expected total squared error objective (\cref{prop:expected_error}).
+These innovations enable scalability up to $n \approx 10^5$ and $n > 10^7$ respectively.
+For simplicity, we specialize the presentation to the Prefix workload (lower triangular matrix of ones), banded strategies, and the expected total squared error objective (\cref{prop:expected_error}).
 In \cref{sec:generalizations}, we show that the same core approach taken here easily translates to more general classes of workloads, strategies, and objective functions.